d0rich/th2-docs/content/getting-started/install-demo/publish-schema/_index.md

 ---
-title: Publish th2-infra-schema
+title: "Step 2: Publish th2-infra-schema"
 weight: 10
 chapter: false
 ---

-# Demo step 2: publishing th2-infra-schema

 As a result of this step and the previous steps, you should have the following part of the th2 framework ready: